-The FEI and FEVI gas supply portfolios will each receive the benefit of the mitigation activities realized based on their respective share of the gas supply assets/resources mitigated.
-Further, the calculation of the incentive payment is determined first by applying the applicable percentage to the mitigation revenue in the three different categories, and then the total incentive is adjusted by a fixed adjustment.
-Each utility will contribute to the overall incentive payment to the FEI shareholders on the same basis as the mitigation revenues are allocated.
+The calculation of the incentive payment is determined first by applying the applicable percentage to the mitigation revenue in the three different categories, and then the total incentive is adjusted by a fixed adjustment.

 C. TRANSACTION DESCRIPTIONS - BENCHMARKED ACTIVITIES

 Benchmarked Activities are those cost mitigation activities for which a reasonable benchmark has been established to measure the relative performance of FEI's cost mitigation efforts against.
 Current Benchmarked Activities include:

 1. Spot Commodity Resale Mitigation: The Commodity Resale transaction only occurs when surplus supply has been purchased in excess of what is needed to serve core load.
-When FEI and/or FEVI have excess purchased supply, FEI on behalf of itself and on behalf of FEVI, has the option to sell it back at the same market hub, or transport it to sell to a downstream market.
+When FEI has excess purchased supply, FEI has the option to sell it back at the same market hub, or transport it to sell to a downstream market.
 FEI will look for transactions that yield the highest expected net-back value, given the constraints on what is operationally feasible.
 The total cost recovery revenue associated with Spot Commodity Resale is the Actual Sales Volume multiplied by the Actual Sales Price.
 Nevertheless, the Spot Commodity Resale Mitigation Revenue booked to GSMIP is calculated as follows:

-Actual Sales Volumes \ Actual Sales Prices
+Actual Sales Volumes Actual Sales Prices minus

-minus

-Deemed Purchase Volumes \ Deemed Purchase Price @ relevant hub
+Deemed Purchase Volumes Deemed Purchase Price @ relevant hub

-minus

-Transportation Variable Charges

-equals

 Spot Commodity Resale Mitigation Revenue